aisingapore/TagUI/README.md

 tagui_sikuli.out|interface out-file for Sikuli integration

 # Be a Force for Good
-TagUI code is intentionally made honest and not hiding identity as an automated user
+TagUI default config does not hide identity as an automated user

 # License
 TagUI is open-source software released under the MIT license